At the core of my teaching is a deep commitment to the lives of my students.

 Talk Nerdy to Me

-A South Park-Style Pedagogy?
+A South Park-Style Approach?

 The animated comedy South Park is famous for its uncanny ability to address topical trends as they occur in real-time.
 This is because the program relies on a tight production schedule — episodes begin preparation only about a week before they air.
 This allows the show to feel “fresh” and “current” in ways not typically undertaken in the high-risk television entertainment industry.
 My teaching has a similar level of commitment to “meeting the moment.”
-I will adjust slides the night before a lecture if I feel a breaking story in the news would serve as a better example for a given concept than what I had used before.

 Think of Data as Storytelling